Ford Ranger pickup - Engines, drive & performance

 Despite diesel becoming increasingly out of fashion these days, it still suits a pickup truck well and is the only fuel type offered on the Ford Ranger - although the new model will also be available with a powerful petrol engine.
 For now, Ranger buyers have two options: a turbocharged four-cylinder 2.0-litre diesel engine with either 168bhp and 210bhp.
 Most buyers will choose the former, as it offers more than enough power for most people’s needs and makes financial sense on paper.
 The smaller unit offers far more refinement on the move when compared to the old 3.2-litre diesel engine, which was discontinued in early 2020.

 While none of the Ranger models can be described as fast, they are all more than capable of getting up to speed on quicker roads.
 In Regular Cab and Super Cab guise, the 168bhp diesel engine is only available with a six-speed manual gearbox, with each body style managing 0-62mph in 10.9 to 11.1 seconds respectively.
 The larger Ranger Double Cab manages 0-62mph in 11.3 seconds with a manual gearbox and 11.4 with the 10-speed automatic box.

-The six-speed manual gearbox shifts pleasantly enough as long as you don’t try to rush changes through, and the option of a new 10-speed automatic gearbox, which is far smoother in operation than the outgoing six-speed automatic gearbox.
+The outgoing six-speed manual gearbox shifts pleasantly enough as long as you don’t try to rush changes through, while the 10-speed automatic gearbox is far smoother in operation than the outgoing six-speed automatic gearbox.

 Both versions of the 2.0-litre Ranger are pretty adept at towing, with between 420 and 500Nm of torque on tap.
 Whatever the engine the Ranger feels quite potent, although it's not as fast as its lighter 2.4-litre Mitsubishi L200 rival, while the V6 engines in the Volkswagen Amarok are also more refined.